 Changing your Google Play Store country does have its benefits, but it can also have repercussions.
 Here are some lowdowns you might want to take note of:

-Firstly, your Google Play Balance that is linked to your first country is non-transferrable.
+Firstly, your Google Play Balance that is linked to your first country is non-transferable.
 For example, if you had a leftover balance in your US account, it won’t be available to you if you switch it to the UK.
 However, you won’t lose that balance permanently.
 You can still access it if you change back to your old country.
 What you can’t do is use it to purchase apps in your new country profile.

 Secondly, you can only change your Play Store country settings once yearly.
 We’ve mentioned this before, but we can’t stress it enough.
 Even though changing country settings isn’t permanent, it does affect you long-term.
 That means you have to be sure about your decision to change before you switch countries.